MicrosoftDocs/EMDocs/EMDocs/Solutions/mam-intune.md

 2. Perform one of the following steps:
   -  Click **All Users**, then double-click on the user whose devices you want to examine.
 On the User Properties page, click **Devices**, then double-click the device you want to examine.
   -  Click **All Devices > All Mobile Devices**.
 On the Device Group Properties page, click **Devices**, then double-click the device you want to examine.
-3. From the Mobile Device Properties page, click **Policy** to see a list of the mobile application management policies that have been deployed to the device.
+3. From the Mobile Device Properties page, click **Policy** to see a list of the MAM policies that have been deployed to the device.
-4. Select the mobile application management policy whose status you want to view.
+4. Select the MAM policy whose status you want to view.
 You can view details of the policy in the bottom pane and expand its node to display its settings.
-5. Under the Status column of each of the mobile application management policies, Conforms, Conforms (Pending), or Error will be displayed.
+5. Under the Status column of each of the MAM policies, Conforms, Conforms (Pending), or Error will be displayed.
 If the selected policy has one or more settings in conflict, Error will be displayed in this field.
 6. Once you have identified a conflict, you can revise conflicting policy settings to use the same setting, or deploy only one policy to the app and user.

 > [!NOTE]